linagora/openpaas-esn/README.md

 3.Install node.js

-You can install [nvm](https://github.com/creationix/nvm) to install Node.js.
-Type the following commands in the directory of your project :
+You can use [nvm](https://github.com/creationix/nvm) to install Node.js.
+Once `nvm` is installed, type the following commands in the directory of your project :

 ```
 nvm install `cat .nvmrc`